If you are looking for a new cell phone plan, you may have come across Cricket Wireless and its affordable prepaid plans.

 Cricket Wireless has better coverage than T-Mobile does.

-Cricket Wireless also has a bit more 5G coverage than T-Mobile does.
+Cricket Wireless has a bit less 5G coverage than T-Mobile does.

 In terms of actual numbers, Cricket Wireless has median download speeds of 61.17 Mbps.